 Note: The PICKit 4 is compatible with MPLAB X IDE version 4.15 and later.
 Download Now.

 To check supported devices: If you have MPLAB X IDE installed, you can browse to the “docs” folder under your MPLAB X installation directory and open the file “Device Support.htm”.
 Alternatively, you can download it from this link: http://www.microchip.com/mplabx-ide-release-notes

 Our most affordable debugger has power to impress.

-The MPLAB® Snap In-Circuit Debugger/Programmer allows affordable, fast and easy debugging and programming of PIC®, dsPIC®, AVR and SAM flash MCUs, using the powerful graphical user interface of MPLAB X Integrated Development Environment (IDE) version 5.05 or later.
+The MPLAB® Snap In-Circuit Debugger/Programmer allows affordable, fast and easy debugging and programming of PIC®, dsPIC®, AVR and SAM flash MCUs and MPUs, using the powerful graphical user interface of MPLAB X Integrated Development Environment (IDE) version 5.05 or later.
 The MPLAB Snap can be connected to a computer using a High-Speed USB 2.0 interface and can be connected to the target via an 8-pin Single In-Line (SIL) connector.
 The connector uses two device I/O pins and the reset line to implement in-circuit debugging and In-Circuit Serial Programming™ (ICSP™).
 It has all the speed and features entry-level users need to quickly debug their prototype.